artzha/Dead-Reckoning/README.md

 ![network structure](https://github.com/KingArthurZ3/Dead-Reckoning/blob/master/rsc/hamilton.png "Hamilton")

 Using this rule, we define the bottom formula below to describe the transformation from one orientation representation of vector a in frame A to the same vector b but instead in frame B. A geometricly intuitive way of approaching this formula is by imagining that you're rotating quarternion AB about the vector A. We then rotate the new vector by the conjugate of quarternion AB, which is actually equivalent to rotating the vector A about quaternion BA.
 This allows us to transform the same vector representation of our object into two different reference frames.
-This is useful because it gives us a closed form, efficient computational way to not only representing orientations uniquely, but also transforming an orientation from one frame to the next.
+This is useful because it gives us a closed form, efficient computational way to not only representing orientations uniquely, but also transform an orientation from one frame to the next.
 To simply the calculation, the rotation matrix AB can be reduced to the second figure below.

 ![network structure](https://github.com/KingArthurZ3/Dead-Reckoning/blob/master/rsc/rotate1.png "Rotation Formula")
 ![network structure](https://github.com/KingArthurZ3/Dead-Reckoning/blob/master/rsc/rotate2.png "Rotation Matrix")